 6. Track your guest posts

 It’s important to keep track of the pitches you send and responses you get (and don’t get).
 You need to ensure that you create the right pieces for the right websites, follow up with the websites that didn’t respond.
 If your follow-up doesn’t elicit a response from the website owner, you can re-pitch the same idea/article to another business owner.

 Here is a spreadsheet that can help you manage your guest post submissions.

 To get the most traffic from your guest posts so that you can enhance your online reputation, you must prepare ahead of time and be ready to send the following

 - Your bio.
 It’s a short piece (under 75 words) that communicates your line of work and the type of results you create for your clients.
 If you have a signature program or service, mention it.
 It’s also a place to identify where people can find you.
 This can be a link to your website or social media profile.

 - Head shot.
-Make sure that it’s a high-resolution and professional- looking photo.
+Make sure that it’s a high resolution, professional looking photo.
 It’s best to use the same photo that appears on your website and social media profiles.
-This way when people see you around the web they’ll begin recognize you from your photo.
+This way when people see you around the web they’ll begin to recognize you from your photo.

 8. Write your guest post

 Make your guest post stand out by creating an eye-catching headline, an opening paragraph that draws the reader in, and a coherent post.